Tutorials

 If you have ever needed to solder a PCB with lots of tiny SMD components, or even a whole panel,…

-Introduction The STM32 Keyboard Controller is designed for making handwired keyboards and macropads.
-It’s main features are 33 I/O pins…
+The STM32 Keyboard Controller is designed for making handwired keyboards and macropads.
+It’s main features are 33 I/O pins for…